Stormsonn/IS-373/Oracle Virtual Box.md

 Step-by-Step Guide:
 - Visit the Oracle VirtualBox Website:

-- Open your web browser and go to the Oracle VirtualBox website.
-  Download VirtualBox:

 - On the homepage, click on the "Download VirtualBox" button.
   You will be directed to a page with several download options.
 Click on the link for Windows   hosts to download the installer.